 The main advice I would give is expand your skill set as much as you can to make yourself as employable as possible.
 While a number of technology roles within finance have been off shored, banks are unlikely to relocate their front offices to other countries in the same way.
 People with front office business experience will always therefore get jobs.

 Interested in a career in technology?
 Search and apply for the latest vacancies or find out which other technology skills are currently in demand.

-Or, find out how much you're worth via the Salary Survey.
+Or, learn how much you're worth using our Salary Survey.